SAP/spartacus-docs/_pages/fsa/features/fsa-policy-change.md

 If satisfied with the new premium, the user applies the change by clicking the **SUBMIT** button.
 The new premium becomes effective immediately and can be seen on the **Policy Details** page.

-###Adding and Removing Coverages
+### Adding and Removing Coverages

 The user may wish to add additional coverage to the existing policy or remove coverage that is no longer wanted.
-The user can apply one or both changes within the same change process.
+The user can make one or both of these changes within the same change process.

 This time the user initiates the change request process by clicking the **Edit** button in the ‘Optional Extras’ accordion.